Observation of momentum-dependent charge density wave gap in a layered antiferromagnet GdTe3

 High-resolution ARPES measurements were performed at the Stanford Synchrotron Radiation Lightsource (SSRL) end-station 5-2 equipped with a DA30 electron analyzer.
 The angular and energy resolutions were set better than $\mathrm{0.2\degree}$ and $\mathrm{20~meV}$, respectively.
 The samples, mounted on copper posts and attached to ceramic posts on top using silver epoxy paste, were loaded and cleaved \textit{in situ} inside the ARPES chamber maintained under ultra high vacuum better than $\mathrm{10^{-10}~torr}$.
 Measurements were carried out at a temperature of $\mathrm{8~K}$.
 The Fermi level was determined by fitting the leading edge in the energy distribution curve of gold spectrum, and the gap was obtained by fitting the leading edge of the energy distribution curves (EDCs) and comparing the shift from the so-determined Fermi level.

 The first-principles calculations based on density-functional theory (DFT) \cite{Hohenberg1964, Kohn1965} were performed using the projector augmented-wave (PAW) potentials~\cite{Blochl1994} implemented in the {\sc Quantum ESPRESSO }~\cite{Giannozzi2009, Giannozzi2017, Giannozzi2020}.
 The calculations were performed within the generalized gradient approximation (GGA) in the Perdew, Burke, and Ernzerhof (PBE) parameterization \cite{PBE1996}, develop within {\sc PsLibrary}~\cite{DalCorso2014}.
 The atom position was optimized for conventional unit cell with experimental values of lattice vectors, using the $\mathrm{14} \times \mathrm{2} \times \mathrm{14}$ {\bf k}--point grid in the Monkhorst--Pack scheme~\cite{Monkhorst1976}.
 As the convergence condition for the optimization loop, we took the energy difference of $\mathrm{10^{-6}~eV}$.
 The calculations were performed with the energy cut-off set to $\mathrm{400~eV}$.
 In calculations, the $\mathrm{Gd}~4f$ electrons were treated as valence states.
 To theoretical study of electronic band structure, we use the tight binding model in the maximally localized Wannier orbitals basis~\cite{Marzari1997, Souza2001}.
 This model was constructed from exact DFT calculations in a conventional unit cell, with $\mathrm{6} \times \mathrm{2} \times \mathrm{6}$ $\Gamma$-centered {\bf k}--point grid, using the {\sc Wannier90} software~\cite{Pizzi2020}.
 The tight binding ($\mathrm{28}$ orbitals $\mathrm{112}$ bands) model is based on $d$ orbitals of $\mathrm{Gd}$, and $p$ orbitals of $\mathrm{Te}$.
+Finally, the spectrum of the system were calculated using the surface Green’s function technique for a semi-infinite system \cite{MSancho1985}, implemented in WannierTools \cite{QWu2018}.